 Is cold-lay tar any good?
 This is an often-debated question in the industry, with varying answers depending on the intended user.
 Their experience with such a material and what they plan to use it for.

-Before we answer this, though, let's get one thing straight; 'cold-lay tar' is a historic terminology used in the surfacing industry for most types of cold mix bitumen based surfacing materials, often used for pothole repairs, which are generally supplied in 25kg bags or buckets and sometimes even loose bulk loads.
+Before we answer this, though, let's get one thing straight; 'cold-lay tar' or 'cold lay asphalt' is a historic terminology used in the surfacing industry for most types of cold mix bitumen based surfacing materials, often used for pothole repair, which are generally supplied in 25kg bags or buckets and sometimes even loose bulk loads.

 In recent years, these materials have been more commonly known as either Delayed Set Macadams or Permanent Cold-lay Surfacing Materials... this is where the answers to the original question begin to vary.